nim-works/nimskull/doc/intern.rst

 Design
 ------

-A `closure` proc var can call ordinary procs of the default Nim calling convention.
+A `closure` proc var can call ordinary procs of the default |NimSkull| calling convention.
 But not the other way round!
 A closure is implemented as a `tuple[prc, env]`. `env` can be nil implying a call without a closure.
 This means that a call through a closure generates an `if` but the